Zacharymk1213/grocery-guru/GroupProject/Inception-Elaboration-Team/ProjectPlan.md

 - Zachary Kleiman

 ### Roles
-1. Tester - Tests the app as being developed manually in Android Studio using the test plan
+1. Tester - designs and runs tests for all code written
 2. Initial programmer - Provides the code for backend functions
 3. Assistant programmer - Will assist the Inital Programmer in developing backend functions
 4. GUI Implementer - Implements the GUI as specified by the GUI mock-ups